jonnigs/Tolvunarfraedi_2/README.md

 1. C++ method halloheimur.
 Classic Hello World.
 2. C++ method v2.
 Reads in numbers from the user and returns the sum and average.

-### Upprifjun

-Review at the end of the semester.

-1. Java method reverseStack.
-Accepts a stack and returns a stack with the same components but in reversed order.
-2. Java method farthestM.
-Accepts a bag of 2D points and integer m.
-The method calculates the distances from the origin and returns the m greates distances.
-3. C++ method insertion.
-Insertion sort for std::vector of int.